persalteas/biorseo/INSTALL.md

 ```

 ### DEPENDENCIES
-- Make sure you have Python 3.7+, Cmake, and a C++ compiler installed on your distribution.
+- Make sure you have Python 3.7+ and a C++ compiler (tested with GCC and clang) installed on your distribution.
 Use a recent one, we use the 2017 C++ standard.
 The compilation will not work with Ubuntu 16's GCC 5.4 for example.
-- Install automake, libeigen3-dev, libboost-program-options and libboost-filesystem, or equivalent packages in your distribution (Eigen 3 headers, and Boost libraries).
+- Install automake, libeigen3-dev, libboost-program-options-dev and libboost-filesystem-dev, or equivalent packages in your distribution (Eigen 3 and Boost headers).
+- Download and install the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
+We are interested in the libRNA library to build Biorseo first, and then, Jar3D and BayesPairing may use some of the executables (RNAsubopt, RNAfold).
+    - If you use the pre-complied packages, you need both the "Core" package and the development files.
+    - If you compile it from source, extract the archive (`tar -xvzf ViennaRNA-2.4.15.tar.gz`), go into the folder (`cd ViennaRNA-2.4.15`), configure and build it (`./configure` and then `make -j 4`) and finally install it with root permissions (`sudo make install`).
+Everything should be fine.
+This takes ~15 min.
+Optionnally, you may want to install optional libraries GSL and MPFR before (libgsl-dev and libmpfr-dev on Ubuntu), for better performance.
-- Download and install [IBM ILOG Cplex optimization studio](https://www.ibm.com/analytics/cplex-optimizer), through their academic initiative.
-The Student and the Community Edition versions are fine, but the free version is too limited. registering as academic is free.
+- Download and install [IBM ILOG Cplex optimization studio](https://www.ibm.com/analytics/cplex-optimizer), through their [academic initiative](https://www.ibm.com/academic/home).
+The Student and the Community Edition versions are fine, but the free version is too limited.
+Registering as academic is free.
+We actually don't use the Studio, but we use the development files to compile Biorseo.

 ### OPTIONAL DEPENDENCIES FOR USE OF JAR3D
-- Download and install RNAsubopt from the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/).
-- Download and install Java runtime (Tested with Java 10)
+- Download and install Java runtime (Tested with Java 14)
 - Download the latest JAR3D executable "*jar3d_releasedate.jar*" from [the BGSU website](http://rna.bgsu.edu/data/jar3d/models/).

 ### OPTIONAL DEPENDENCIES FOR USE OF BAYESPAIRING
-- Download and install RNAfold from the [ViennaRNA package](https://www.tbi.univie.ac.at/RNA/) (if not already done at the previous step).
-- Make sure libRNA.so is in your $PYTHONPATH (so than you can `import RNA` in your favorite python3.X).
+- Make sure you can `import RNA` in your favorite python3.X.
+Otherwise, there might be a ViennaRNA installation issue.
+    - Depending on your distribution, this might require that you add the site-packages/RNA folder, or the libRNA.so library to your $PYTHONPATH variable.
+    - On Ubuntu/Debian distros, which have stupid conventions and ignore the site-packages/ folder, you need to move the python package to the dist-packages/ folder.
+E.g., if you compiled ViennaRNA from source, `sudo mv /usr/local/lib/python3.X/site-packages/RNA /usr/local/lib/python3.X/dist-packages/`.

-- Make sure you have Python 3.6+ with packages networkx, numpy, anytree, weblogo, wrapt and biopython.
-You can install them with pip, you will need the python3-dev package to build them.
+- Make sure you have Python 3.6+ with pip (packages python3-pip and python3-dev on most distros)
 - Clone the latest BayesPairing 2 Git repo, and install it :
 ```
 git clone http://jwgitlab.cs.mcgill.ca/sarrazin/rnabayespairing2.git BayesPairing2
 cd BayesPairing2
-pip install .
+python3 -m pip install .
+cd ..
 ```

 ### BUILDING
-* You might want to edit `Makefile`:
-    - if you are not using clang as compiler.
-For example, if you use g++, replace clang++ by g++.
-    - if you did not install CPLEX in the default location.
+* You might want to edit `Makefile` if you did not install CPLEX or the libRNA in the default location.
 Please update the top variables $ICONCERT, $ICPLEX, $LCONCERT, and $LCPLEX with the correct locations.
 * Build it: `make -j4`
 * Check if the executable file exists: `./bin/biorseo --version`.

 ### BAYESPAIRING USERS: PREPARE BAYESIAN NETWORKS
 We run an example job for it to build the bayesian networks of our modules.
 ```
-cd BayesPairing2/src
+cd BayesPairing2/bayespairing/src
 python3 parse_sequences.py -seq "UUUUUUAAGGAAGAUCUGGCCUUCCCACAAGGGAAGGCCAAAGAAUUUCCUU" -t 4 -d rna3dmotif -ss "......(((((((.((((((((((((....)))))))))..))).)))))))"
 ```
-Use `-d rna3dmotif`, `-d 3DmotifAtlas_ALL`, or `-d 3DmotifAtlas_RELIABLE` depending on the module source you are planning to use.
+Use `-d rna3dmotif`, `-d 3dMotifAtlas_ALL` depending on the module source you are planning to use.
 This is a quite long step, but the bayesian networks will be ready for all the future uses.

 ### RUN BIORSEO